Computing the inverse geodesic length in planar graphs and graphs of bounded treewidth: Planar graphs

 \subsection{Preliminaries on planar graphs}

 A planar graph with $n$ vertices has $O(n)$ edges.
 An embedding of a planar graph in the plane can be computed in linear time.
 A \DEF{plane graph} is a planar graph together with a fixed embedding.
 The embedding is usually described combinatorially using rotation systems: it specifies for each vertex the circular ordering (clockwise, say) of the edges incident to the vertex.
 Adding edges of sufficiently large length to $G$, so that the distances between vertices are not changed, we can assume that $G$ is triangulated, that is, all faces of $G$ are triangles.
 Such addition of edges, without introducing parallel edges, can be done in linear time.
 Henceforth, we will assume that the planar graph $G$ is triangulated, and thus $3$-connected.
+(When $n=3$, the graph is not $3$-connected, but the case $n=O(1)$ is trivial.)

 Let $G$ be a plane graph.
 A \DEF{piece} of $G$ is a subgraph of $G$ without isolated vertices.
 We assume in $P$ the embedding inherited from $G$.
 The \DEF{boundary} of $P$, denoted by $\partial P$, is the set of vertices of $P$ that are incident to some edge of $E\setminus E(P)$.
 The \DEF{interior} of $P$ is $V(P)\setminus \partial P$.
 Each path from a vertex of $P$ to a vertex of $V\setminus V(P)$ passes through some vertex of the boundary, $\partial P$.
 Thus, $V\setminus V(P)$, $V(P)\setminus \partial P$, $\partial P$ is a separation of $G$.
 (It may be very unbalanced.)
 A \DEF{hole} in a piece $P$ is a face of $P$ that is not a face of $G$.
 Note that each boundary vertex of a piece $P$ must be incident to some hole.